 Dollar-cost averaging (DCA) is the strategy of investing a fixed dollar amount at regular intervals — weekly, monthly, or with each paycheck — regardless of market conditions.
 Instead of trying to time the market, you commit to buying consistently.
-It's the approach most 401(k) contributions already use.
+It's the approach most 401(k) contributions already use, and it's one of the most evidence-backed strategies for long-term wealth building available to ordinary investors.

 How It Works in Practice

 Suppose you invest $500 in an index fund every month.
 When prices are high, your $500 buys fewer shares.
 When prices drop, your $500 buys more shares.
-Over time, this averages out your cost per share.
-You naturally buy more at market lows and less at market highs — without needing to predict either.
+Over time, this averages out your cost per share — the mathematical term is harmonic mean rather than arithmetic mean, which always produces an average cost per share lower than the average price over the same period, given any price variation.
+You naturally buy more at market lows and less at market highs without needing to predict either.

 A Numerical Example